Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

-Figure~\ref{fig.E2vvbeta75} analyzes riblet-induced changes to the premultiplied wall-normal energy spectrum $k_xk_z E_{vv}$ of channel flow with $Re_\tau = 547$ over a horizontal plane located 1 viscous unit above the riblet crests.
-In this figure, streamwise and spanwise wavelengths are expressed in viscous units with $\lambda^+_x = 2\pi Re_\tau/k_x$ and $\lambda^+_z = 2\pi Re_\tau/\theta$.
-As riblet size increases, the wall-normal energy spectrum transitions from a damping trend to one that progressively amplifies, within a spectral range corresponding to the typical wavelengths of spanwise rollers, i.e., $65<\lambda^+_x<290$ and $\lambda^+_z>130$.
+{Figure~\ref{fig.E2vvbeta75} shows spectral modifications at the same wall distance due to scalloped riblets of different size.
+To investigate the effect of riblet size on the emergence of K-H instability, the cases shown in this figure maintain a constant $\alpha/s = 0.55$ while varying $l_g^+$.
+Similar to triangular riblets (figure~\ref{fig.E12vvTvalid}), as the size of scalloped riblets increases, the modification to} the wall-normal energy spectrum transitions from damping to progressively amplifying, within a spectral range corresponding to the typical wavelengths of spanwise rollers.
 This trend, which is uniformly observed at both $\alpha^1$ and $\alpha^2$ levels of our perturbation analysis, is in agreement with the observations of prior numerical studies~\citep{garjim11b,endmodgarhutchu21}.
-Interestingly, we also observe that larger riblets suppress the energy of the wall-normal velocity at the most energetic wavelengths of smooth channel flow; see regions delimited by white solid lines in the middle and right columns of figure~\ref{fig.E2vvbeta75}.
-To investigate how things would change for larger riblets, figure~\ref{fig.E2vvas} extends the cases studied in figure~\ref{fig.E2vvbeta75} to $l^+_g \approx 22$, $25$, and $29$ ($\omega_z = 115$ for all three).
-The premultiplied modifications to the wall-normal energy spectra again show amplification for wavelengths delimited by the solid black lines.
-This amplification is larger for taller riblets.
-For all cases, energy amplification peaks at $\lambda^+_x \approx 230$ and persists over the longest spanwise wavelengths ($\lambda^+_z \gtrsim 100$) corresponding to the wide rollers excited by the K-H instability~\citep{garjim11b} especially over large and sharp riblets~\citep{endmodgarhutchu21}.
-Finally, we observe that the spectral modifications to the wall-normal energy spectra are consistent across the cases presented in figure~\ref{fig.E2vvas}, which is suggestive of a potential geometric scaling of this quantity for large (i.e., larger than optimal) riblets.
+Interestingly, we also observe that larger riblets suppress the energy of the wall-normal velocity at the most energetic wavelengths of smooth channel flow; see regions delimited by {black contour} lines in {figures~\ref{fig.E12vvas55O175ypRe547} and~\ref{fig.E12vvas55O115ypRe547}.} To investigate how things would change for taller riblets, figure~\ref{fig.E2vvas} extends the cases studied in figure~\ref{fig.E2vvbeta75} to $l^+_g \approx 22$, $25$, and $29$ {by solely increasing the height of riblets $\alpha$ ($\omega_z$ is kept constant at $115$).} The premultiplied modifications to the wall-normal energy spectra again show amplification for wavelengths delimited by the solid black lines. {This amplification is more pronounced for taller riblets, with the maximum amplification happening at larger streamwise wavelengths (from $160$ to $220$) and persisting} over the longest spanwise wavelengths ($\lambda^+_z \gtrsim 100$) corresponding to wide rollers excited by the K-H instability~\citep{garjim11b}. {Finally, despite a slight shift in amplification toward larger streamwise wavelengths, the spectral modifications shown in figure~\ref{fig.E2vvas} exhibit a consistent pattern across the horizontal wavenumber space, suggesting a potential geometric scaling of this quantity for riblets larger than the optimal size.}